Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 ## Create a backup for your replication node
 When the master-chain is long, downloading all the blocks is time-consuming.
 While this step is necessary in a *first place*, the chain can be stored locally.
 This way, the replication node only have to restore the chain from the local backup.
+Recent backups are already available at [https://backupnode.carmentis.io](https://backupnode.carmentis.io) (a backup is created everyday at midnight).

 In the following, we introduce the manual procedure to create a backup.
 We encourage interested readers to create automations in order to create backups automatically and periodically.